popskraft/nutcracker/project.md

 - Run `hugo server -D` for development server
 - Access site at `http://localhost:1313`
 - `-D` flag shows draft content
-- **Server Restart Policy**:
-  - Only restart the server when system requirements change or when fixing errors that prevent proper operation
-  - For simple content or style changes, server restart is not necessary (Hugo's live reload will handle these changes)
-  - Avoid unnecessary server restarts to maintain efficient development workflow

 ### Design Implementation
 - Maintain exact styling from Carrd template